JosefVilestadGit/executors/docker-reconciler/README.md

 # Deployment Controller Executor

-A ColonyOS executor that reconciles container deployments based on ExecutorDeployment resources.
-This executor acts as a Kubernetes-style controller that watches for resource changes and ensures containers are deployed and scaled according to the specified configuration.
+A ColonyOS executor that reconciles container deployments based on ExecutorDeployment services.
+This executor acts as a Kubernetes-style controller that watches for service changes and ensures containers are deployed and scaled according to the specified configuration.

 ## 🚀 Quick Start - Complete Copy-Paste Example